ligaoqi2/Two_Camera_Record_Associate-UI/README.md

 # two-camera-record-associate-UI
 ## Here is a two camera associate UI system based on pyqt5
-We tend to use two Ipcameras to record associated different viewes' videos.
+We tend to use two Ipcameras to record associated different views' videos.
 We use the Android App Ip摄像头 in [Google play store](https://play.google.com/)(Can be downloaded from [App Download Link](https://play.google.com/store/apps/details?id=com.pas.webcam))
 We use `requests` to send http request to set focus length and stop changing focus length.
 We add the Record function by using the sub-sub QThread.
 The sub QThread is using to preview the image.